Automattic/vip-go-ci/TESTING.md

 Navigate into the [tests/manual](tests/manual) directory on the command line.
 Then follow these steps:

-1) Move the main script file.
+1) Move the main script file:

 > mv vipgoci-run.sh.dist vipgoci-run.sh

 2) Add the following to a file named `vipgoci-run-secrets.sh`: